 Independent College Dublin is continuing to provide our existing academic and professional programmes online and support services on a ‘remote access’ basis.
 We will be adhering to Irish Government announcements and QQI instructions in terms of reopening.
 Please monitor this page, Moodle, emails from the College and our main social media channels for further updates.

-What happens if colleges have to close mid-semester due to restrictions?
+What happens if colleges move to blended learning?

 What will happen for the rest of the semester?